Maryam-ghol/Maryam-ghol/README.md

  Hi there 👋
 ===============
+At the moment, I am working on a NextJS full-stack App.
 I’m a Software, Data Engineer passionate about designing scalable systems, data pipelines, and intelligent web applications that connect data to real-world impact.